sebacea/sebaceaNewWeb/readme.md

 If you are interested in using this as a starting point for your own website, you are welcome to do so.
 Just fork the repo and get editing.

+No attribution required for the template, but always appreciated.

 - **Karat**